Homemade Eggnog (Polish Way)

 2. Dairy: Whole milk and heavy cream are essential components, offering a luxurious mouthfeel to the eggnog.
 Combining these dairy products creates a harmonious balance between richness and smoothness.

 3. Sweetener: Traditionally, white sugar is used to sweeten eggnog.
 However, you can experiment with alternatives like brown sugar or a combination of both to add depth and complexity to the sweetness.
+I like using allulose for a lower-glycemic option, but classic sugar works beautifully too.
+Polish-style eggnog leans lightly sweet, so you taste the cream and spice, not just sugar.

 4. Spices: Ground nutmeg and cinnamon are the quintessential spices that give eggnog its distinct flavor profile.
 Freshly grated nutmeg adds an aromatic quality, while cinnamon provides a warm, comforting undertone.